Gageco/gagecoMain/index.md

 ## Whats This About

 This site acts as a showcase of what I have done and am doing related to job experience and internships, as well as programs I work on for fun.
-At a given time I have several projects I am working on ranging from building webservers to automated trading algorithms.
+At a given time I have several projects I am working on ranging from api webservers to automated trading algorithms.

 ## Trading